What Is Florida Residency?

 - Document your residency by updating your driver’s license and voter registration.

-The state where you are moving from sets its rules for qualifying for Florida residency to avoid state taxation.
+The state from which you are moving sets its rules for qualifying for Florida residency to avoid state taxation.

 A tax professional in the taxing state can explain the taxing state’s requirements and guidelines for determining whether or not you have become a Florida resident.